balancer/docs/docs/concepts/governance/protocol-fees.md

 which allocate funds to Balancer DAOs [Service Providers](https://forum.balancer.fi/c/service-provider/15).

-**65% of all collected Protocol Fees** are paid out to veBAL holders, either in the form of direct emissions, or bribes that can be earned on vote markets for directing their votes towards pools which generate revenue for the DAO through fees on their underlying staked assets.
+**65% of all collected Protocol Fees** are paid out to veBAL holders, either in the form of passive fees, or bribes that can be earned on vote markets for directing their votes towards pools which generate revenue for the DAO through fees on their underlying staked assets.